All Episodes

 And weak countries keep dragging down the stronger ones.

-Where it should be that the stronger ones with their success, you know, it's a rising tide lifting all boats.
+Where it should be that the stronger ones, with their success, you know, it's a rising tide lifting all boats.

-Anyway, it threatens British sovereignty, and I think is part of a larger effort by the left to weaken national sovereignty.
+Anyway, it threatens British sovereignty and I think is part of a larger effort by the left to weaken national sovereignty.

-They want the integration of these huge transnational organizations, and I think in the end that's all part of the socialist dream.
+And I think in the end, that's all part of the socialist dream.

-You know, the lyrics, John Lennon's song Imagine, imagine there's no countries.
+You know, the lyrics John Lennon's song, Imagine, imagine there's no countries.

 It isn't hard to do.

-Nothing to kill or die for, no religion, too.
+Nothing to kill or die for.

 Imagine all the people living life in peace.